-Our College offers the opportunity for our Year 10 students to apply to undertake a VCE or VET Unit 1 and Unit 2 study.
-This pathway is to adequately prepare our students for their full VCE program in Year 2023.
-Year 10 students will be given the opportunity to study a VCE or VET Unit 1 and 2 subject, giving them invaluable experience and insight in the VCE program.
+Our College offers students the opportunity at Year 10 to apply to undertake a VCE or VET Unit 1 and Unit 2 sequence.
+This pathway is to adequately prepare our students for their full VCE program in Year 2026.
+Year 10 students will be given the opportunity to study a VCE or VET Unit 1 and 2 sequence, giving them invaluable experience and insight in the VCE program.

-In addition to an Information Evening where the Year 10 curriculum program will be explained, all Year 10 students will be course counselled by the House Cluster Leaders and the Pathways counselling team.
+In addition to the Senior Pathways Information Night where the Year 10 curriculum program will be explained, all Year 10 students will receive course counselled by the House Cluster Leaders and the Pathways counselling team.

 This handbook offers two parts of course descriptions.
-The first part is on Year 10 courses and the second part of the handbook is on course description of the VCE studies offered to Year 10 students in 2023.
+The first part is on Year 10 courses and the second part of the handbook is on course description of the VCE studies offered to Year 10 students in 2025.

-Parents/Guardians requiring additional information or discussion should contact your son/daughter's Cluster Leader at the College on 9727 8100.
+Parents/Guardians requiring additional information or discussion should contact your son/daughter's Cluster Leader at the College on (03) 9727 8100.